How to monetise your website using Pay per lead-Pay per click-Pay per sale and contextual advertising

 The next thing I am going to do to monetise my site is to try to join some affiliate programs.
 Affiliate Marketing is an Internet-based marketing practice in which a business rewards one or more affiliates for each visitor or customer brought about by the affiliate's marketing efforts.
 It is an application of crowdsourcing.

-The Affiliate Marketing industry has four core players at its heart: the Merchant (also known informally as 'Retailer' or 'Brand'), the Network, the Publisher (also known informally as 'the Affiliate')
+The Affiliate Marketing industry has four core players at its heart: the Merchant (also known informally as 'Retailer' or 'Brand'), the Network, the Publisher (also known informally as 'the Affiliate') and the Customer.

 I have always been wary of affiliate programs as there are so many of them out there, but as I have already said, It is not my intention to spend any money so I will need to start looking for free affiliate programs to join and hope I can advertise their products to boost the income from my websites.